cjessett/new-site/_posts/2016-10-01-create-github-repos-from-the-command-line.markdown

 ```

 Here we check for a github username and token that have been set in the `~/.gitconfig` file.
-[Here](https://git-scm.com/docs/git-config) you can find info about setting options with `git config`.
+You can find info about setting options with `git config` [here](https://git-scm.com/docs/git-config).

 To check if you have set git config options run `git config -l` to list all of your config options.
-You can also run `git config` for help with the command.
+You can also run ` git config ` for help with the command.

 Running the command `git config --global github.user <YOUR_USERNAME>`, and likewise with `github.token`, will write to `~/.gitconfig` like so: